 Stay informed: Sign up for our daily aviation news digest.

 In 2020, the refinery primarily produces gasoline, diesel, and jet fuel.
 Monroe Energy exchanges the non-jet fuel products with third parties for jet fuel that Delta uses in its operations.
 The jet fuel produced and procured through this exchange historically provided about 200,000 barrels per day– or about 75% of Delta’s consumption.

 At the time, Delta believed that it was an excellent time to acquire the refinery.
 It cited the rising global demand for jet fuel and related products alongside the slipping capacity for jet fuel refining in the United States.
 So, Delta thought it was a great way to reduce the cost of jet fuel.

 Delta’s fuel bill got more expensive

 Between 2010 and 2012, Delta Air Lines saw some numbers that would make the acquisition cost of the refinery worthwhile.
-First off, in 2010 and 2011, Delta used 3.8 million gallons of jet fuel.
-In 2012, that number was down to 3.7 million.
+First off, in 2010 and 2011, Delta used 3.8 billion gallons of jet fuel.
+In 2012, that number was down to 3.7 billion.
 However, the amount of money Delta was spending on jet fuel increased.